Eric Haase Player Props: Tigers vs. Padres

 Eric Haase At The Plate

-- Haase is batting .203 with eight doubles, a triple, three home runs and 14 walks.
+- Haase has eight doubles, a triple, three home runs and 14 walks while hitting .202.

-- He has hit a long ball in three games this season (4.2%), homering in 1.2% of his plate appearances.
+- Looking at the 72 games he has played this season, he's hit a long ball in three of them (4.2%), and in 1.2% of his trips to the plate.

-- In 19.7% of his games this year, Haase has tallied at least one RBI.
-In five of those games (7.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Haase has driven in a run in 14 games this year (19.4%), including five games with more than one RBI (6.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.